LionelAuroux/pyrser/docs/source/tutorial2.rst

-Tutorial II: Handling Type Checking (part 1):
+Tutorial II: Handling Type System (part 1):
 =============================================

 Parsing files are useful, but we quickly need to do some type checking on our input to do some advanced DSL.
-To handle this problem, the package ``pyrser.type_checking`` provide what we need.
+To handle this problem, the package ``pyrser.type_system`` provide what we need.

 1- Type semantics
 -----------------

 We provide some classes to describe types.

-:class:`pyrser.type_checking.Symbol`: A Symbol represents a thing in our language.
+:class:`pyrser.type_system.Symbol`: A Symbol represents a thing in our language.

-:class:`pyrser.type_checking.Signature`: A Signature is an abstract type common to ``Val``, ``Var`` and ``Fun``.
+:class:`pyrser.type_system.Signature`: A Signature is an abstract type common to ``Val``, ``Var`` and ``Fun``.
 It is the common denominator of the typing system and provides the capability to get a string representation of a symbol.

-:class:`pyrser.type_checking.Val`: A Val represents a litteral value in our language.
+:class:`pyrser.type_system.Val`: A Val represents a litteral value in our language.

-:class:`pyrser.type_checking.Var`: A Var represents a named variable in our language.
+:class:`pyrser.type_system.Var`: A Var represents a named variable in our language.

-:class:`pyrser.type_checking.Fun`: A Val represents a named function in our language.
+:class:`pyrser.type_system.Fun`: A Val represents a named function in our language.

-:class:`pyrser.type_checking.Scope`: A Scope represents a scope or a type (ADT or Abstract Data Type).
+:class:`pyrser.type_system.Scope`: A Scope represents a scope or a type (ADT or Abstract Data Type).

 Basically we could use the package like this: